filswan/swan/README.md

 The default start epoch is the 49 hours after you publish the deal, so it is current_epoch +5880 md5 is optional.

-Please send us the deal CSV https://github.com/nebulaai/trusted-miner/blob/main/import_deal_template.csv  to us via contact@nbai.io
+Please send us the deal CSV with the following format https://github.com/nebulaai/trusted-miner/blob/main/import_deal_template.csv  to us via contact@nbai.io

+Note: md5 is optional, but it will good for you when retriving deals

 # For miners accept deals